wp-plugins/leaflet-maps-marker/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 = Trademark and copyright =
 MapsMarker &reg; - registration pending
 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
+= v2.8 =
+focus on improvements "under-the-hood" (dynamic changelog, bugfixes etc) - see http://www.mapsmarker.com/v2.8 for more details
 = v2.7.1 =
 upgrade to leaflet 0.4.4 and the longest changelog ever - see http://www.mapsmarker.com/v2.7.1 for more details = v2.6.1 =